 Be inspired by Nawaz's remarkable story as he works through his fears, embraces opportunities and ultimately passes on the gift he was given to others in his village.

-I belong to poor family from a small remote village where we have no college, or university.
+I belong to a poor family from a small remote village where we have no college, or university.
 After completing grade ten, my father came to me with some bad news …

 “Son, I’m sorry, I won’t be able to pay any more of your educational expenses.”

-As my parents forth and youngest son, the family expenses had become too much for his small army wage to handle.
+As my parents fourth and youngest son, the family expenses had become too much for his small army wage to handle.
 Not having money for my education worried me.
 I lay my head down that night, wondering what my future held.
 The words of my teacher came to me …

 “Nawaz, you must try and find another way for your future.
 Look at me, I grew up as a poor boy from the village.
 I struggled, I worked hard, I went to the city.
 You must find a way and never give up.”

 I heard Karachi was a city of opportunity for poor people due to lots of small jobs.
 I decided to move to the city to get a job, so I could save up and pay for my education.